grafana/metrictank/docs/metadata.md

 Metrictank needs an index to efficiently lookup timeseries details by key or pattern.

-Currently there are 2 index options.
+Currently there are 3 index options.
 Only 1 index option can be enabled at a time.
 * Memory-Idx
 * Cassandra-Idx
+* Bigtable-Idx

 ### Memory-Idx